DISCLAIMER. We live in 70mq (or about 700 sqf) and we own

 For real.
 Details on request.

-I have a full bookshelf with the complete collections of Asterix,
+I have a bookshelf of them, with the complete collections of

-I like most Disney, most Marvel/DC (when they weren't yet a
+I like most Disney, most Marvel/DC (before they became a

 My two favorites are Order of the Stick